BardicDefense/purple-hack/README.md

 ### Effects of Surprise

 Surprise lasts one round.
 In that round, those that are surprised cannot move, act, or apply Dex-based AC modifiers, and attacks on them gain a +4 bonus.
-Attacks against surprised targets from behind also ignore any shield modifiers, and raise the chance for a critical hit.
+Attacks against surprised targets from behind also ignore any shield modifiers, and raise the range for a critical hit by 4.
 Killing surprised foes might force a Morale check.

 ## Reactions